gmisail/PocoVM/README.md

 From this point, go to the hosted page.
 There will be 3 buttons: Choose File, Compile, and Turn On.
 Click 'Choose File' and choose the file you wish to run/compile.
 To run, click 'Turn On'.
 To compile PASM -> PocoByte, click 'Compile'.
 The compiled bytecode will be printed to the Javascript console.

+You could also just use the hosted version, if you do not wish to download the repo: https://gmisail64.github.io/PocoVM/

 ### Future

 - [ ] Desktop Support; currently the PocoVM is browser-only